JuliaMolSim/DFTK.jl/docs/src/developer/conventions.md

 ``[0, 1)^3`` in reduced coordinates and the unit cell in reciprocal space (the reducible Brillouin zone) is ``[-1/2, 1/2)^3``.

-## Reduced and cartesian coordinates
+## Reduced and Cartesian coordinates
 Unless denoted otherwise the code uses **reduced coordinates** for reciprocal-space vectors such as ``k``,  ``G``, ``q``, ``p`` or real-space vectors like ``r`` and ``R``